zKaan/DiscordStresser/README.md

 # DiscordStresser
-a discord bot which can stress ip addresses with stresser api.
+A discord bot which can stress ip addresses with stresser api.

-This repository is shared for educational purposes only.
-Use for your own purposes.
+This repository is shared for educational purposes only, use for your own purposes.

 # Usage
 Download python 3. <br>